In this Store, we have covered sugar bowls.

 $65

 HONEYCOMB was made by a number of early glass companies including Bakewell, Pears during the 1860s - 1880s.
-This one is non-flint with an acorn or artichoke finial. $95 JEFFERSON OPTIC
+This one is non-flint with an acorn or artichoke finial. $95 KLONDIKE in all clear.

 LEAF BRACKET aka Indiana Tumbler #400